BalmungSan/scala-multifile-adt/README.md

 ## Disclaimer

-First of all, note that I am sharing those two patterns mostly as an academic exercise, this means that I do not recommend using those two approaches:
+First of all, note that I am sharing those two patterns mostly as an academic exercise, this means that I do not recommend using either of these two approaches:

 + First, because I think one should _(almost)_ never need to have an **ADT** so big for one to care about how to split it into files-